-- If you intend to participate in intercollegiate athletics, print and complete the Supplemental Athletic Physical form.
+- If you intend to participate in intercollegiate athletics, print and complete the Sports Pre Participation History and Physical form.

 This form is required before you may practice or participate in any intercollegiate sport (including Crew, Equestrian and Fencing).
 In compliance with NCAA regulations, we cannot clear a student to practice or participate in any team sport without a completed history and physical on file.